reytamuran/Media-Content-Management-Dashboard/README.md

 * If you click on logout, you will be redirected back to the login page, completing the logout process.

 * I could have written the HTTP code more easily using the Express library.
 However, I chose not to use a library I hadn’t worked with before given the limited time.
+* I focused on functionality rather than design.